At Solar Power Rocks, our dream is to turn your thoughts of solar power for your home into reality

 $0.15/kWh - $1.08/kWh ($5,000/yr max.)

-Washington has a special kind of solar program that will pay you for every kilowatt-hour (kWh) of solar energy you produce through 2020 (though that may be extended).
-It's called the Renewable Energy Cost Recovery Incentive program, and it's intended to reward solar system owners for the benefits their clean energy give to the state of Washington.
+Washington has a special kind of solar program that will pay you for every kilowatt-hour (kWh) of solar energy you produce, for up to 8 fiscal years after installation.
+It's called the Renewable Energy System Incentive Program, and it's intended to reward solar system owners for the benefits their clean energy give to the state of Washington.

-Community solar projects get an even sweeter deal; the base rate is $0.30/kWh and the same multipliers apply, raising the maximum possible incentive to an incredible $1.08/kWh!
-Each and every investor in a community solar project is eligible for a payout up to the $5,000 cap.
+Community solar projects are also eligible for the base rate of $0.16/kWh and the same Made-in-Washignton addition applies.
+Each and every investor in a community solar project is eligible for a payout up to the 50% cap.

 All of this sounds fantastic, and to be certain, those REC payments are pretty high.
 Hinging those high payments on local goods gets a little bit trickier, however.
 We get the desire to help local manufacturers.
 Really, we do.
 Unfortunately, using solar panels and an inverter produced in Washington will run you a tad bit more than say, solar panels made in China (we called our expert solar installers in your area and asked).
 It still probably makes financial sense to use local products, as we explain in a bit more detail below, but the increased up-front costs cut into your payback timeframe and profits.
 Since payback and profits is the bottom line, Washington’s overall performance payments scheme leaves a lot to be desired.